About me

 Hi!
 I’m Ying.
 I am currently a Wojcicki-Troper Postdoctoral Fellow at Harvard Data Science Initiative, where I have the fortune to be mentored by Professor José Zubizarreta and also work with Professor Marinka Zitnik.

 Starting July 2025, I will be an Assistant Professor in the Department of Statistics and Data Science at the Wharton School, University of Pennsylvania.
 I obtained my PhD in Statistics from Stanford University in 2024, advised by Professors Emmanuel Candès and Dominik Rothenhäusler.
+Prior to that, I studied Mathematics at Tsinghua University.
 Here are my CV, Github and Google scholar pages.

 I currently help organize the Online Causal Inference Seminar.